 Opto 22's Printed Circuit Series allows OEMs to easily deploy solid state relays on printed circuit boards.
 Two unique packages are available, both of which will switch loads up to four amps.
-Operating temperature: -40 °C to 100 °C. See page 9.

 MP Series

 The MP Series packaging is designed with a minimum footprint to allow maximum relay density on the printed circuit board.